-Spectra Products Inc. ("The Company), incorporated under the laws of the province of Alberta on January 1, 2020, is a manufacturing and marketing company operating in one market segment - bus and truck transportation safety equipment.
+Spectra Products Inc. ("The Company), incorporated, by way of amalgamation, under the laws of the province of Alberta on January 1, 2020, is a manufacturing and marketing company operating in one market segment bus and truck transportation safety equipment.
 The Company manufactures and markets brake and wheel-end monitoring equipment as an after-market product through transportation dealers, distributors and direct sales to fleet operators.
 The address of the Company is Unit 2, 41 Horner Avenue, Etobicoke, Ontario M8Z 4X4.